Munawwar/preact-mpa-template/README.md

 You will have to do at least a couple of things to production-ize this template:
 1. You may not want to have a single preact context for the entire website.
 Each page having a separate context might be better.
 2. Add [HTTP/2](https://fastify.dev/docs/latest/Reference/HTTP2/) support.
-3. Use a CDN for URL paths `/public/*` and `/assets/*` (on the same domain as the fastify server).
+3. Use a CDN for URL paths `/public/*` (on the same domain as the fastify server).
 Remove fastify compression and enable dynamic compression on the CDN.
-Optionally upload files from `dist/public` and `assets` directories to a file storage origin (like AWS S3) so that your main server doesn't have to serve static files (especially if your server is not auto-scaling or is constrained by bandwidth).
+Optionally upload files from `public/` directories to a file storage origin (like AWS S3) so that your main server doesn't have to serve static files (especially if your server is not auto-scaling or is constrained by bandwidth).
 4. You might want a CSS solution like CSS modules or utility CSS (look into esbuild plugins for these)

 ## Credits